 Sea buckthorn berries have been used in traditional medicine throughout Central Asia and Eastern Europe for centuries.

-The small orange-yellow berries are full of vitamins, antioxidants, and fatty acids that have been shown to aid in hair and nail growth, benefit eye health, and even boost the immune system as well as increase concentration.
+The small orange-yellow berries are described as a superfood.
+They are full of vitamins, antioxidants, and fatty acids that have been shown to aid in hair and nail growth, benefit eye health, and even boost the immune system as well as increase concentration.

 Ancient Greek figures in pharmacology, medicine, botany, and nutrition have long known of the healing, beneficial qualities of the sea buckthorn berries.

-During his campaigns across the world, Alexander the Great witnessed the benefits of sea buckthorn first hand.
+During his campaigns across the world, Alexander the Great witnessed the benefits of the superfood first hand.

 According to ancient sources, the famed Greek leader noticed that his horses loved the berries, and after eating them, they had more strength, shinier hair, recovered more quickly from injury and illness, and seemed to radiate health.

-Alexander then incorporated the small fruits into his own diet as well as the diet of his troops to give them strength and vitality.
+Alexander the Great then incorporated the small fruits into his own diet as well as the diet of his troops to give them strength and vitality.

-Benefits of the fruit widely known in antiquity
+Benefits of the sea buckthorn berries widely known in antiquity

 Theophrastus, a student of Aristotle, conducted botanical surveys of plants with restorative, nourishing qualities, as well as medicinal uses, and noted the healing properties of sea buckthorn in the fourth century BC.

-Pedanius Dioscorides, ancient Greek father of Pharmacology, also wrote extensively about the benefits of the extraordinary berries during the first century AD.
+Pedanius Dioscorides, the ancient Greek father of Pharmacology, also wrote extensively about the benefits of the superfood during the first century AD.